robertmartin8/ReasonableDeviations/_notes/FoCS.md

 - `Array.sub(A,i)` returns the contents of `A[i]`
 - `Array.update(A,i,E)` updates `A[i]` to the value of *E*.

 These arrays are safer than C arrays because they are still abstracted (i.e you can't edit the machine's memory).
-However, they are less flexible (e.g for 2D arrays).
+However, they are less flexible (e.g. for 2D arrays).

 ### Example: mutable linked lists